Axelrdz8/Multitask-Learning-for-Damage-Detection-and-Localization-in-Beams-Using-Fiber-Optic-Sensors/README.md

 ### `build-dataset` subfolder

-This is the part that connects raw data with machine learning.

 - `build-dataset-csv.py`:
   main script of the repository.
 Traverses `beam_vibration_dataset`, extracts metadata from folder names, computes FFT, obtains the top 5 peaks, and generates spectral features such as `FC_Hz`, `FRMS_Hz`, `FRVF_Hz`, `m0`, `m1`, and `m2`.
 - `dataset_beam.csv`: